You are probably here because you are somewhere on your personal journey to practicing mindfulness.

-Journaling is a much easier way to start implementing mindfulness than other techniques, such as meditation, you can start it at any time.
+Since journaling is an easier way to implement mindfulness than other techniques, such as meditation, you can start it at any time.
 Besides the ease of starting a journaling habit, it also has positive benefits, enhancing physical health (Pennebaker, 1997) and improved academic performance (Scherer, 2002).

 As an activity, journaling shares some characteristics of mindfulness (Khramtsova & Glascock, 2010):